Tablelands

 Residential development activity is lower than average in Tablelands according to AreaSearch's national comparison of local real estate markets

-New properties are constructed at an average expected cost of $340,000, below regional levels, offering more affordable housing choices.
-In FY26, commercial approvals totalled $3.0 million, indicating limited focus on commercial development in the area.
-Compared to the Rest of Qld and nationally, Tablelands shows approximately half the construction activity per person, placing it among the 20th percentile of areas assessed nationally.
-This suggests somewhat limited buyer options while strengthening demand for established dwellings.
+This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+The average construction value for new properties is $277,000, which is under regional levels, indicating more accessible housing choices for buyers.
+In FY-26, $3.0 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+Compared to the Rest of Qld and nationally, Tablelands shows approximately half the construction activity per person, placing it among the 20th percentile of areas assessed, indicating somewhat limited buyer options while strengthening demand for established dwellings.

-New building activity comprises 89.0% detached houses and 11.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-The estimated population per dwelling approval is 750 people, reflecting its quiet development environment.
+New building activity is dominated by detached houses at 89.0%, with townhouses or apartments making up the remaining 11.0%, maintaining the area's traditional low-density character focused on family homes.
+The estimated population per dwelling approval is 750, reflecting its quiet, low-activity development environment.
 Population forecasts indicate Tablelands will gain 92 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development